MedNexus/chef-cookbooks/README.md

 	}

-Edit run_list to include your desired modules, main::default gives reasonable defaults for a apache+passenger+mysql rails platform.
+Edit run_list to include your desired modules, main::default gives reasonable defaults for an apache+passenger+mysql rails platform.